Republican National Coalition for Life

 The Republican National Coalition for Life (RNCL), often stylized as RNC/Life, is an organization formed to maintain the commitment of the Republican Party of the United States to anti-abortion principles.
-Its current executive director is Colleen Parro.

 History

 RNC/Life was founded by Phyllis Schlafly in the autumn of 1990 after two groups, Republicans for Choice and National Republican Coalition for Choice, publicly announced their intention to provoke a floor fight at the 1992 Republican National Convention in Houston, Texas in order to remove the anti-abortion plank from the convention platform.

 The Republican Party has been the anti-abortion national political party since a resolution in support of efforts to secure a Human Life Amendment to the United States Constitution was adopted at the 1976 Republican National Convention, following the 1973 Roe v.
 Wade decision.

+The executive director of RNC/Life from 1990 to 2010 was Colleen Parro Baillargeon.

+Post-Dobbs

+After the Dobbs v.
+Jackson Women's Health Supreme Court decision overturning Roe in 2022, the focus of RNC/Life shifted to state legislative action.
+They have polled state legislators on pro-life positions and have endorsed pro-life Republicans.

+Ed Martin has been president of RNC/Life since 2013.